Steamtown, U.S.A.: Union Pacific Railway No. 737

+Union Pacific No. 737, a 4-4-0 "American", was built by Baldwin Locomotive Works in 1887.
+The oldest locomotive in the collection to have operated in the United States, it is the "oldest genuine Union Pacific in existence and the only Union Pacific 4-4-0 in existence".
+At the time it was built it was the most common type of locomotive used for both passenger and freight trains in the United States and was therefore referred to as the "American Standard" or "American".
+In 1904 the locomotive was sold to the Southern Pacific Company where its number was changed to 246 and then to 216.
+It was retired from service on mainline railroads and put to use in industry in 1929.
+The locomotive operated as 216 for the Erath Sugar Company and the Vermillion Sugar Company.
+It was retired by the latter company in 1956 and acquired by Blount in 1957.
 Originally the locomotive had a "diamond" smoke stack.
 It is unknown when that was changed to a straight "shotgun" stack.
 Sometime during the early 20th century the locomotive was converted from coal burning to oil burning and its wooden "cowcatcher" pilot was replaced with a steel pipe pilot.
 The wooden cab was replaced with an all-steel cab, and its kerosene "box" headlamp was replaced with an electric one.
 When the engine was relocated from Louisiana to Vermont its steel cab roof was removed in preparation for the ride on a flat car.
 The roof was later mistaken for scrap metal as a worker at Steamtown cut out a piece for use as a stack cover for the locomotive.
 In 1970 the train underwent what the Steamtown Historical Study refers to as a "misguided" restoration, and given a diamond-shaped smoke stack and a kerosene "box" headlamp, both of which bearing very little resemblance to the stack and headlamp originally worn by the engine.
 The restoration thus gave the engine an appearance unlike any form it had assumed during its service life.

-The engine was removed from the Steamtown collection in 1995 and was moved to the Nevada Southern Railroad Museum at Boulder City, Nevada.
+The Steamtown collection gave the engine to the Nevada Southern Railroad Museum at Boulder City, Nevada in 1996.
 The NSRM then loaned (and later transferred ownership to) the Western Pacific Railroad Museum in Portola, California.

 In 2004, the Western Pacific Railroad Museum traded the 737 to the Double T Ranch in Stevinson, California.
 The Double T has cosmetically restored the engine to its 1914 (SP #216) appearance, and placed it on display along with some antique passenger cars.
 This exhibit was dubbed as the "History Train", and offers "excursion rides".
 During these excursions, the train does not actually move, but sounds and motions that simulate a train ride are produced to create an illusion that the train is in motion.